nora-codes/CS50-PSET10/README.md

 - An explantion of what encryption is.
 - What the website does and how to use it.

-Followed by a button that sends the user to the [***getting_started.html***](/application/templates/getting_started.html) page.
+Followed by a 'let's go' button that sends the user to the [***getting_started.html***](/application/templates/getting_started.html) page.

 ## Project Details: Getting Started Page